Brainhack-Marseille/brainhack-marseille.github.io/.github/ISSUE_TEMPLATE/brainhack-project-template-2022.md

 ---
-name: Brainhack Project Template 2022
+name: Brainhack Project Template 2022 - OUTDATED
 about: Template to propose a project for Brainhack Marseille 2022
 title: ''
 labels: ''